samkirigha/comply-test/README.md

 Once the EF Core tools is installed, proceed to apply any pending migrations by executing this command `dotnet ef database  update -- --Database "Data Source=..\\todo.db"`

 ## API
-To run the API, execute this command: `dotnet run --project todo-api --launch-profile http`
+To run the API, execute this command: `dotnet run --project TodoApi --launch-profile http`

 ## UI
 The frontend can be run by first installing packages with `npm i`, then start server with: `npm start` command